Philippine ten-centavo coin

-The Philippine ten-centavo coin (10¢) coin is a denomination of the Philippine peso.
+The ten-sentimo coin (10¢) coin is a denomination of the Philippine peso.
 It was the oldest denomination under 1 peso in the country's circulation, having been introduced in 1880 during the Spanish rule of the islands until it stopped being minted in 2017.
-The denomination is still legal tender until the demonetization of the BSP Coin Series.
+The denomination remains legal tender until the demonetization of the BSP Coin Series.

 History

 Spanish administration

 The first coin worth one tenth of a peso was the 10 centimo coin of 1864-1888 issued under Queen Isabel II of Spain, followed by 10 centimos of 1880-1885 issued under King Alfonso XII.
 The latter obverse was inscribed 'Alfonso XII por La G(racia) de Dios' (Alfonso XII, by the Grace of God) and the year of minting.
 The reverse featured the coat of arms of Castille and Kingdom of León.
 Around it was the inscription 'Rey de Espana' (King of Spain) and the denomination as 10 Cs. de Po.
 (10 centimos of peso).